Lanya22d/frank10888015/README.md

 My name is Frank KwabLAH Vibah with the student id 10888015 This project is an inventory management system for a provision shop.
-As a matter of fact, i have been able to complete the user interface, connect my project to mysql database but havent not been able to implement the algorithms and some of the structures.
+As a matter of fact, i have been able to complete the user interface, connect my project to mysql database .
+I have been able to add goods, view vendors information using stach data structure , hashmaps .
+Im hoping to add more functionalites to it.
-Im hoping to finsih by the end of this week Thank you